 Attributes are characteristics that describe and/or identify the entity.
-If we compare these to an Excel table, attributes are the fields of the table.
+If we compare these to an database table, attributes are the fields of the table.
 For example, a Customer entity typically has attributes for the name of the customer, an e-mail address, and other personal information.

 Attributes in the Web Modeler can be of the following types:

 |Autonumber||A positive or negative whole number.
 AutoNumber attributes are automatically generated numbers.
 The default value of the attribute determines the first number that will be generated.
 Each created object will have an AutoNumber that is one greater than the previous one.|